HM Prison Holloway: Rebuilding

 Holloway's Governor Joanna Kelley was promoted to assistant director of prisons (women) in 1966.
-In 1967, they began to rebuild Holloway Prison.
+In 1967 they began to rebuild Holloway Prison.
 The previous design had been a "star" design where a single warder could oversee many potentially troublesome prisoners and then act promptly to summon assistance.
 Kelley felt this was wrong as at the time most women prisoners were not violent.
 It was her ideas that inspired the redesigned prison based on her experience as governor.
 The rebuilding was completed in 1977.
 During that time she had become an OBE in 1973.
 The new design allowed for "family" groups of sixteen prisoners.
 Her ideas were in the design of the buildings but her ideas were never enacted.

-The redevelopment resulted in the loss of the "grand turreted" gateway to the prison, which had been built in 1851; architectural critic Gavin Stamp later regretted the loss and said that the climate of opinion at the time was such that the Victorian Society felt unable to object.
+The redevelopment resulted in the loss of the "grand turreted" gateway to the prison, which had been built in 1851; the architectural critic Gavin Stamp later regretted the loss and said that the climate of opinion at the time was such that the Victorian Society felt unable to object.

 Use

-Holloway Prison held female adults and young offenders remanded or sentenced by the local courts.
+Holloway held female adults and young offenders remanded or sentenced by the local courts.
 Accommodation at the prison was mostly single cells; however, there was also some dormitory accommodation.

-Holloway Prison offered both full-time and part-time education to inmates, with courses including skills training workshops, British Industrial Cleaning Science (BICS), gardening, and painting.
+Holloway offered both full-time and part-time education to inmates, with courses including skills training workshops, British Industrial Cleaning Science (BICS), gardening, and painting.

 There was a family-friendly visitors' centre, run by the Prison Advice and Care Trust (pact), an independent charity.

 Closure

 The then-Chancellor of the Exchequer, George Osborne, announced in his Autumn Statement on 25 November 2015 that the prison would be closed and demolished and the land sold for housing.
 It closed in July 2016, with the remaining prisoners being moved to HMP Downview and HMP Bronzefield, both in Surrey.

-As of September 2017, the prison buildings still stand, with draft proposals for the site including housing, a public open green space, playground, women's centre and a small amount of commercial space.
+As at September 2017 the prison buildings still stand, with draft proposals for the site including housing, a public open green space, playground, women's centre and a small amount of commercial space.